Welcome to the Soaring Wings community!

 Each class will begin scheduling Parent Days in October.
 This is your chance to come to school and see first hand what your child is learning.
 Visits are usually 15 – 30 minutes and include observing a class and having a lesson with your child.
 It is also an opportunity to ask questions and learn more about the Montessori method.
 Each student eagerly awaits the day his own parents will visit him in class.
 We look forward to seeing you!

-Every student will take part in preparing a special presentation for you at our Open House.
+Every student will take part in preparing a special presentation for you at our spring Earth Day Celebration.
 It is your child’s opportunity to show you what she’s learned this year.
-The evening is usually planned around a theme and you are invited to try activities in every classroom.
+The event is usually planned around an Earth Day theme and you are invited to try activities in every classroom.
 Third year EC students will present reports as their own ancestors.
 Elementary students will present an Earth Science Fair.
 This event is held on the Friday before Spring Break so don’t leave town too early!

 Be sure to read the monthly newsletter and check the Events and Holidays calendar posted on the web site. at www.soaringwings.org for important event dates and times.

 Utah Montessori Council Fall Workshop and Conference